The Roundtrip Voyage

 Meet the Vikings (Summer)See how the Vikings lived at Lofotr in Borg, Lofoten, where the largest Viking building ever discovered has been replicated.

-Farm Visit in LofotenExperience life on Aalan Farm, a diverse working farm in Lauvdalen, Lofoten, renowned for its herbs and organic cheeses.
+Farm Visit in LofotenLearn about life on a working farm at Lauvdalen, Lofoten.
+Aalan Farm is renowned for its herbs and its award-winning organic cheeses.

 DAY 5 : Stokmarknes - Skjervøy